 This self-paced course offers a project-based series of lessons to learn advanced Adobe Photoshop feature and capabilities.
 Adobe Photoshop provides a wide range of tools for users to achieve photographic and design effects that were previously created only with painstaking, traditional darkroom methods.
 Photoshop is used in both Desktop Publishing and Web Page Design.
-(Photoshop version CS5 with Bridge) Lecture, 3 hours.
+(Photoshop version CS5 with Bridge) Lecture.
+3 hours Prevenuisite: CSC 1202 with Bridge) Lecture, 3 hours.
 Prerequisite: CSG 1202.